SonarSource/eslint-plugin-sonarjs/README.md

 This plugin exposes to ESLint users a subset of JS/TS rules from Sonar-* products (aka [SonarJS](https://github.com/SonarSource/SonarJS)).
 We extracted the rules which are not available in ESLint core or other ESLint plugins to be beneficial for ESLint community.

-If you are a [SonarQube](https://www.sonarqube.org) or [SonarCloud](https://sonarcloud.io) user, we believe it's better to stop using ESLint to have easier code quality management.
-Note that you can install [SonarLint](https://www.sonarlint.org) IDE plugin (available for VSCode, JetBrains IDEs and Eclipse) connected to your SonarQube project to synchronize rules configuration, issue statuses, etc.
+If you are a [SonarQube](https://www.sonarqube.org) or [SonarCloud](https://sonarcloud.io) user, to lint your code locally, we suggest to use [SonarLint](https://www.sonarlint.org) IDE extension (available for VSCode, JetBrains IDEs and Eclipse).
+You can connect SonarLint to your SonarQube/SonarCloud project to synchronize rules configuration, issue statuses, etc.

 ## Contributing